skids/perl6-Control-Bail/README.md

 ## Status

+NOTE: This is currently not working for blocks evaluated multiple times, as the phasers are not cleared when blocks ae re-entered and they just stack up.
+You can try it out on simple stuff but it will not be very useful in actual code.
+There are some ... challenges ... to overcome to fix this.
+Working on that.

 Brand spanking new.
 The names of the provided functions may end up being capitalized or perhaps changed entirely.
 Let the bikeshedding commence.
 Also, this module uses a lot of metamodel/internal stuff that